 Overview

 The era opens with Alexander the Great’s conquest in 332 BC and the founding of Alexandria in 331 BC.
-After Alexander’s death in 323 BC, his general Ptolemy took Egypt, declaring himself King Ptolemy I Soter in 305 BC.
-His Greek-speaking Macedonian dynasty ruled as pharaohs, fusing Greek and Egyptian traditions through royal cults and temple building at Edfu, Dendera, and Philae.
+After Alexander’s death in 323 BC his general Ptolemy took Egypt as satrap, secured Alexander’s body for burial there rather than in Macedon, and declared himself King Ptolemy I Soter in 305 BC.

 Key developments